StudioLouter/movieMirror/README.md

 ## Pre-install
-Before you go ahead and install this project.
-Be aware that movies that will be reflected back by the 'mirror' will have to be supplied by the user.
-Secondly, a dataset of poses in the scenes of the movies will need to be generated and inserted into a MongoDB database.
+Before you go ahead and install this project be aware that movies that will be reflected back by the 'mirror' will have to be supplied by the user.
+Secondly, a dataset of poses in movies will need to be generated and inserted into a MongoDB database.
 Without these steps, the 'mirror' has nothing to reflect.

 Also, the user needs a webcam connected to the pc for the application to analyse.

-For further in depth reading of the technical side of this project, and for a explainaiting how you could create your own database please go to [Technisch Verslag](docs/technisch_verslag.md) (In Dutch)
+For further in depth reading of the technical side of this project, and for a explanation how you could create your own database please go to [Technisch Verslag](docs/technisch_verslag.md) (In Dutch)

 ## How to install